 Capons Make Better Meals

 Compared to rooster meat, which can be quite gamy, capon meat is tender and flavorful.
 It is also relatively fatty and has a high proportion of white meat.
-The difference between capon meat and rooster meat is due to the absence of sexual hormones.
+The absence of sex hormones causes the difference in taste and texture between capon meat and rooster meat.

 The lack of testosterone allows more fat to form on the bird's muscles making them tender and buttery.
 Due to the nature of sex hormones, the rooster must be castrated before it reaches the age of maturity, otherwise, the changes in muscle density will have already occurred.

-Castration makes the roosters less aggressive as well, which means less fighting among the birds.
+Castration makes the roosters less aggressive too, which means less fighting among the birds.
 While roosters typically need to be separated, capons can usually be penned together without fear of feathers flying.
 They are also less energetic than other poultry, which helps their meat stay tender.
-However, the lack of testosterone does mean capons are smaller than the average rooster.
+However, the lack of testosterone does mean that capons are smaller than the average rooster.